Tummy Tuck (Abdominoplasty)

 What is an Abdominoplasty?

 Abdominoplasty is surgery to flatten and reshape the abdominal region.
 Excess skin is removed and lax muscles are often tightened.
-In the end, your abdomen is much smoother and tighter, clothes fit better and self-confidence is improved.
-The complexity of an Abdominoplasty will vary depending on the patient, the amount of loose skin, the amount of muscle laxity and the desired improvement.
-Sometimes only a ‘mini’ abdominoplasty is required which is a shorter incision, the belly button is unaffected and the muscle are not addressed.
+Tummy tuck benefits include your abdomen becoming much smoother and tighter, clothes fitting better and self-confidence improving.
+The complexity of an Abdominoplasty will vary depending on the patient, the amount of loose skin, the amount of muscle laxity, and the desired improvement.
+Sometimes only a ‘mini’ abdominoplasty is required which is a shorter incision, the belly button is unaffected and the muscles are not addressed.